 Intro to content caching for Apple devices

-You use content caching on networks consisting of a NAT environment for the content cache and all devices, or on networks consisting of publicly routable IP addresses.
+You use content caching on either networks that use network address translation (NAT) for the content cache and all devices, or on networks consisting of publicly routable IP addresses.
 Apple devices automatically contact a nearby content cache without any configuration.

 Important: For best results, deploy content caching on a Mac that has a single wired Ethernet connection as its only connection to the network.
 Content caching can use a Wi-Fi connection instead of Ethernet, but performance might be affected.